 During the 2022 monitoring year, a total of 266 CS were observed along fourteen of the fixed transects.
-This corresponds to an average sightings per hour (S/H) for all transects of 6.51 S/H. The averaged maximum for all transects was calculated to be 13.82 S/H. A total of 33 person-hours was spent on transects included in the 2022 analysis.
+This corresponds to an average of 6.51 sightings per hour (S/H) across all transects.
+The averaged maximum for all transects was calculated to be 13.82 S/H. A total of 33 person-hours was spent on transects included in the 2022 analysis.